galaunay/Archi3-packages/README.md

-# swagarch-packages
+# archi3-packages
-The extra packages for SwagArch Linux from the AUR
+The extra packages for archi3 Linux from the AUR